Dry & Intermediate Zones

 Mild and uniformaly sweet profile

-Believed to bring about constipation Used as a treatment in Ayurveda medicine for burning sensation, excessive thirst, dysuria, mental diseases, epilepsy, diabetes and dysentery.
+Supposed to loosen your bowels, enhance phlegm Used as a treatment in Ayurveda medicine for burning sensation, excessive thirst, dysuria, mental diseases, epilepsy, diabetes and dysentery.
 Tryptophan, a naturally occurring chemical in bananas, alleviates depression and induces relaxation Banana’s high amount of B6 fights PMS by boosting the mood, and reduces seasonal affective disorder (SAD) symptoms by calming the nervous system

 The god Vishnu proclaimed of the banana fruit, “As the bark and leaves of the kadali tree are to be seen in its stem, so thou art the stem of the universe and all things visible to thee.”
 Even today, followers of Shiva and Vishnu believe banana plants are auspicious.